Project

 Actions #5

-Updated by Isaac Rivera Rivas over 1 year ago
+Updated by Isaac Rivera Rivas about 2 years ago

 Thanks for the reply!
 I sincerely appreciate the level of detail in your response.
 I have a better idea of the decision behind Saxon's implementation and the behavior difference now.
 I'll check if I can adapt the code to the behavior of Saxon for this.
 Thanks again for clearing this up!